 The purchase rights under the Equity Option may be exercised during a period of one month immediately following the publication of Islandsbanki's annual report for each of the financial years ending December 31, 2010, December 31, 2011, December 31, 2012, December 31, 2013 and December 31, 2014 or any other date notified by the Icelandic government.
-In addition, the rights become exercisable ten business days following notice from the Icelandic government of (a) a listing of the ordinary shares of Islandsbanki or any of its subsidiaries on an internationally recognized stock exchange, (b) an underwritten initial public offering of not less than 50% of the issued shares of any class of securities of Islandsbanki or (c) a change of control (excluding an Icelandic government sponsored intervention) (each, an "Exit").
+In addition, the rights become exercisable ten business days following notice from the Icelandic government of (a) a listing of the ordinary shares of Islandsbanki or any of its subsidiaries on an internationally recognized stock exchange, (b) an underwritten initial public offering of not less than 50% of the issued shares of any class of securities of Islandsbanki or (c) a change of control (excluding an Icelandic government sponsored intervention in the Icelandic banking sector or a listing, qualifying IPO or change of control directly resulting from a government sponsored intervention) (each, an "Exit").
 If an Exit is proposed, any purchase rights not exercised prior to the date of that exit will lapse and the options will be cancelled.
 If any purchase rights have not been exercised by the date falling one month after the publication of Islandsbanki's annual report relating to the financial year ending December 31, 2014, those rights lapse and the options will be cancelled.